maggieddie/ccs-anadroid/README.md

 - PlayPushDownOO (the analytic engine + web service)
 - play-2.0.4

-> cd PlayPushDownOO
-> ../play-2.0.4/play
+ `cd PlayPushDownOO`

+ `../play-2.0.4/play`

-  > compile  # this is for compiling the PlayPushDownOO
+   `compile`  # this is for compiling the PlayPushDownOO

-  > run	     # run the web service, default is localhost:9000
+   `run`	  # run the web service, default is localhost:9000

-  > clean    #
+   `clean`

-If compilation failed, you probably have to fix the library path issues. and the best way to do is to build a new play project and copy related files from PlayPushDownOO to the new play project.
+** If compilation failed, you probably have to fix the library path issues.**
+The  best way to do is to build a new play project and copy related files from PlayPushDownOO to the new play project.

 and so do the following: